 More than 20 witnesses, including clerics, choristers and altar servers, testified during the trial.
 None recalled ever seeing the complainant and the other victim break from a procession of choristers, altar servers and clerics to go to the back room.

-The complainant testified that he and his friend had run from the procession and back into the cathedral through a side door to, as Gibson, the prosecutor, said, “have some fun.”
+The complainant testified that he and his friend had run from the procession and back into the cathedral through a side door to, as Prosecutor Mark Gibson said, “have some fun.”